ModyQyW/vite-plugin-stylelint/README.md

 - Type: `string`
 - Default: `'stylelint'`

-Path to Stylelint instance that will be used for linting.
+Path to Stylelint that will be used for linting.
 Use [dynamic import](https://javascript.info/modules-dynamic-imports) under the hood.
-Read [vite server.fs options](https://vitejs.dev/config/server-options.html#server-fs-strict) first.
+Read [Vite server.fs options](https://vitejs.dev/config/server-options.html#server-fs-strict) first.

 ### `formatter`

 - Type: `Stylelint.FormatterType | Stylelint.Formatter`
 - Default: `'string'`

-The name or the path of a formatter.
+The name, the path or the function implementation of a formatter.

 This is used to [set a formatter](https://stylelint.io/user-guide/usage/options#formatter) in order to convert lint results to a human- or machine-readable string.

+### `lintInWorker`

+- Type: `boolean`
+- Default: `false`

+Lint in [worker](https://nodejs.org/api/worker_threads.html#portpostmessagevalue-tran).
+This is disabled by default.

+When lint in worker, Vite build process will be faster.
+Vite build process will not be stopped, even with errors shown in terminal.

+It is similar with [vite-plugin-checker](https://github.com/fi3ework/vite-plugin-checker), but [vite-plugin-checker](https://github.com/fi3ework/vite-plugin-checker) can show you errors in browsers.

 ### `lintOnStart`

 - Type: `boolean`
 - Default: `false`

 Lint on start (in `buildStart` hook).
-Useful to lint all files once to find potential errors, but significantly slow down Vite.
+Useful to lint all files once to find potential errors.
 This is disabled by default.

+This will significantly slow down Vite if you has no caches and don't enable `lintInWorker`.

 ### `chokidar`

 - Type: `boolean`
 - Default: `false`

-This plugin will try to run `stylelint` in `chokidar` `change` event instead of `transform` hook with this option enabled, which means linting style files imported by `@import` is possible.
+With this option enabled, this plugin will try to run Stylelint in Chokidar `change` event instead of `transform` hook.
+It makes linting style files imported by `@import` possible.
 This is disabled by default.

 Recommend to enable `lintOnStart` too, if you enable this one.

 ### `emitError`